Whitewater Township, Cape Girardeau County, Missouri

 Whitewater Township is one of ten townships in Cape Girardeau County, Missouri, USA.
 As of the 2000 census, its population was 1,263.

 History

 Whitewater Township was founded in 1852.
 The township took its name from the Whitewater River.

 Geography

 Whitewater Township covers an area of 36.5 sqmi and contains no incorporated settlements.
-It contains thirteen cemeteries: Baker, Estes, Gladish, Kurre, Mayfield, Miller, Old Caney Fork, Old Niswonger, Riehn, Schmidt, Snyder, Wilkinson and Wise.
+Known cemeteries include Baker, Bollinger Family Cemetery at Bollinger Mill, Born, Caney Fork – New and Old, Estes, Ferguson, Gladish, Kurre, Kurreville/Maintz, Limbaugh, Mayfield, Miller at Millersville, Niswonger New and Old, Old Salem Methodist, Riehn, Schmidt, Snider, Wilkerson 1 and 2, Wise.

 The streams of Caney Fork, Crawford Creek, Dry Creek, Little Muddy Creek, Panther Creek, Sandy Branch and Wolf Creek run through this township.

+Education

+It is in the Delta R-V School District.